-EAMON JOYCE has handled dozens of cases in the United States Court of Appeals for the Second Circuit, arguing many, has handled appeals in nearly every other circuit, and has filed more than 50 merits and certiorari-stage briefs in the United States Supreme Court.
-Eamon’s clients have prevailed in cases he argued before the United States Courts of Appeals for the Second, Sixth and Eleventh Circuits, and before the New York Court of Appeals and the Appellate Division of the New York Supreme Court.
-Eamon’s appeals have addressed a wide range of issues, including federal preemption, federal jurisdiction, class action procedure, the Federal Arbitration Act, securities, shareholder rights, administrative law, punitive damages, multiple provisions of the Bill of Rights and statutory interpretation.
+EAMON JOYCE has handled dozens of cases in the United States Court of Appeals for the Second Circuit, arguing for many, has handled appeals in nearly every other circuit, and has filed more than 50 merits and certiorari-stage briefs in the United States Supreme Court.
+His clients have prevailed in cases he argued before the United States Courts of Appeals for the Second, Sixth and Eleventh Circuits, and before the New York Court of Appeals and the Appellate Division of the New York Supreme Court.
+Eamon’s appeals have addressed a wide range of issues, including federal preemption, federal jurisdiction, class action procedure, the Federal Arbitration Act, securities, shareholder rights, administrative law, punitive damages, and constitutional law.

-In the federal district courts, he has argued dispositive motions and against class certification motions, and litigated evidentiary hearings on class certification.
+Eamon also regularly serves as a first-chair lawyer in the federal district courts, in cases presenting difficult and novel legal questions.
+He has argued dispositive motions and against class certification motions, and litigated evidentiary hearings on class certification.

 - N.Y.
 State Department of Environmental Conservation v.
 Federal Energy Regulatory Commission (2d Cir.
 2021), argued appeal on behalf of prevailing intervenor in case of first impression within the circuit in which the Second Circuit held that FERC correctly concluded that New York State waived its ability to act on intervenor’s application for Clean Water Act certification in connection with natural gas pipeline project.
 The American Lawyer gave Eamon and his team a “shout out” in its Litigator of the Week feature.